Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 The Wyze Smart Watch has a large text screen with simple icons and controls and not too many extras to get in the way of health tracking.
 Like the big brands, it tracks your heart rate, calories, and steps, and sleep patterns to give you a clear picture of your total state of health.

 If you have Wyze cameras, smart locks, or Wyze Home Monitoring you can use your watch to control your home remotely.
 You can program your watch with up to 10 shortcuts to easily do things like turn off the lights, turn on cameras or unlock the door.

 As far as messaging goes, it’s more of a pager than anything.
 You’ll get alerts that you’ve received messages like texts or emails to your phone, but you won’t be able to respond.
 If you can’t get to your phone, this may be an issue.

 4. Fitbit Sense: Best for all ages

 For almost a decade, Fitbit has been the name in fitness trackers.
 It’s a great pick for people of any age and fitness level to monitor their vitals and activity levels.

-While the company has several choices of devices, we picked the Fitbit Versa 2 because of its large screen and health monitoring.
-It tracks sleep, steps, calories burned, heart rate, and has a sedentary reminder to keep you moving.
+While the company has several choices of devices, we picked the Fitbit Sense because of its large screen and ECG app compatibility.

 You can even connect Fitbit Pay to your debit card and pay for things by tapping the watch (and impress the grandkids at the same time).